JLRipley314/US-Drought-Data/README.md

 Because of this, we focus on data at the state level for larger states (e.g. California, Texas, Florida, New York), at the level of climate rgions, and at the national level.
 Of course, it would be more useful for planners/farmers to have predictivity at that level, but that will likely require more data and drought estimators than just the current level of drought.

-I downloaded this data from the [USDM Data Download page](https://droughtmonitor.unl.edu/DmData/DataDownload.aspx).
+All the data I used can be found on the [USDM Data Download page](https://droughtmonitor.unl.edu/DmData/DataDownload.aspx).
+The USDM data is very clean; I did not have to clean anything before use.

 ## Note on data